pdidev/pdi/plugins/json/README.md

 The JSON plugin enables users to export data in valid JSON format and allows for custom writing formats (\ref json_custom_format).

-This plugin permits writing multiple variables in the same file as soon as they are available.
+This plugin allows writing multiple variables in the same file as soon as they are available.

-All scalar types, arrays, tuples, strings, and records are supported.
-Multiple level arrays or records have limited support, such as when using arrays of arrays (but this is currently a work in progress, see \ref json_on_going_work).
+It supports not only basic data types such as scalar, array, record, tuple, and pointer, but also complex and nested combinations of these types.
+This includes multi-level arrays, multi-level records, and any mixture of the supported basic types at arbitrary levels of nesting.
+However, not all combinations are fully tested.

 It ensures a JSON valid format at all times, even if the simulation crashes and PDI is not finalized, due to its incremental writing. **Warning:** this may result in increased disk bandwidth and may not be ideal for a performance-sensitive context.
 <!-- You might then want to consider using the `xxxxx` option to use the open file once behavior, instead of rewriting at each call.
 This would cause invalid JSON if simulation crashes or PDI's finalization is not called.
 But then you are using JSON anyways ... -->